 Functional songs - Songs have different functions, or purposes, in society.
-For example, "Happy Birthday" is a functional song, because it is sung only when someone has a birthday.
-It has the purpose of wishing someone happy birthday.
+For example, "Happy Birthday" is a functional song, because it is sung to wish someone a joyous birthday.

 Genre - a category of artistic endeavor having a particular form, style, content or technique.